voilajsx/appkit/src/auth/README.md

 ---

 <p align="center">
-  Made with ❤️ by the VoilaJS team
+  Built with ❤️ in India by the <a href="https://github.com/orgs/voilajs/people">VoilaJS Team</a> — powering modern web development.
 </p>